-The livery companies and the City of London share common goals have both been strong and active in its support.
-The livery companies are integral to the City’s governance: each year liverymen elect the Sheriffs of the City of London, endorse the election of the Lord Mayor and play a prominent part in major events.
+The livery companies and the City of London have grown up together.
+They share common goals and since the earliest beginnings of the City have both been strong and active in its support.
+The livery companies are integral to the City's governance: each year liverymen elect the Sheriffs of the City of London, endorse the election of the Lord Mayor and play a prominent part in major events.

-Today, 125 companies are currently operating, and though trading conditions changed, since their inception, their work is as pertinent as it always has been.
+Today, there are more than 100 liveries, and though trading conditions changed, since their inception, their work is as pertinent as it always has been.
 Different in size, structure and interests they share the same ethos: supporting trade, education, charity and fellowship, working in the best interests of the communities in which they operate.
 The charitable dimension of their work now amounts to over £40m each year.

 Some guilds can trace their origins back to the 12th century, with the earliest charter still in existence being granted to the Weavers' Company in 1155.